hv_approx#

 gives the same hypervolume approximation as this:

-The approximation is far from perfect for large sets:
+The approximation is far from perfect for large number of dimensions:

 Comparing methods for approximating the hypervolume